 Avoidant Restrictive Food Intake Disorder can wreak havoc on a person’s life.
-Not only does it interfere with their physical health, but it can also damage their mental health.
+Not only does it interfere with their physical health, but it can also damage their behavioral health.
 When addiction or co-occurring disorders are also present, the entire well-being of a person declines.

 ARFID doesn’t have to control your life!
-Whether you need help with an eating disorder, addiction, or mental health, we can help.
+Whether you need help with an eating disorder, addiction, or behavioral health, we can help.
 New Method Wellness provides outpatient and residential dual-diagnosis treatment in beautiful California.

 Contact us for more information!
 Our team is ready to help you reclaim your life.